roxbflores/md/rm.md

 starred font  here is a use of *edp* and the *do while* statement.
 And so *mov* is the mov opcode:  * mov  eax,edx*

-underlned font  here is a use of _edp_ and the _do while_ statement.
+underlined font  here is a use of _edp_ and the _do while_ statement.
 And so _mov_ is the mov opcode:  _ mov  eax,edx_

 monospace font  here is a use of `edp` and the `do while` statement.